KynanJones0110/MalDEV_Studies/README.md

 As followed by TryHackMe's Signature Evasion and Other Blobs on the web.

-- 1 A basic C Obfuscated reverse shell utilising dynamic libary loading to avoid IAT / easy static analysis.
+- **A basic C Obfuscated reverse shell utilising dynamic libary loading to avoid IAT / easy static analysis.**
-- 2 Simple process injector for testing DLL injection (instant EPP flag)
+-  **Simple process injector for testing DLL injection (instant EPP flag)**

 Disclaimer: Non-Reliability Notice

 This repository contains an educational potentially malicious samples written in C. Please note that the code provided here is intended for educational purposes only.
-It is essential to understand that the usage of such tools can have legal and ethical implications.
-You should also be aware all samples will be easily flagged by the majority of vendors, and if not, will have slight modifications to prevent simple copy and run usage
+It is essential to understand that the usage of such tools can have legal and ethical implications. **You should also be aware all samples will be easily flagged by the majority of vendors, and if not, will have slight modifications to prevent simple copy and run usage.**

 By accessing and utilizing the code from this repository, you acknowledge and agree that: